Immanuel-C/IWindow/docs/src/WindowClass.md

 `IVector2 IWindow::Window::GetWindowPosition()` return a `IWindow::IVector2`.
 Where `x` and `y` are the window position.
 See [Vector](./Vector.md).

+`std::string GetClipboardText()` returns the text currently in the clipboard.
+`void SetClipboardText(const std::string& text)` sets the text in the clipboard.

+`double GetTime()` returns time since window was initialized.

+`void SetTitle(const std::string& title)` Sets the title of the window.

+`void IWindow::Window::SetIcon(Image image)` sets the window icon to an image.
+The image has to have 4 channels, in order `RGBA`, 8 bits/1 byte per channel.
+The image has to starts at the top left corner.

+`void IWindow::Window::SetCursor(Image image, uint32_t hotX, uint32_t hotY)`. sets the cursor to an image.
+The cursor has to be inside the window to show image.
+The image has to have 4 channels, in order `RGBA`, 8 bits/1 byte per channel, the image has to start at the top left corner. `hotX` is the location of the x location that effects cursor events. `hotY` is similer but it is the y location.
+Think of the 'Hot' location has the place cursor events take place (e.g. when you click it will be at the hot location).

+`void IWindow::Window::SetIcon(NativeIconID iconID)` sets the icon using a native icon id.
+See [Enum Structs](./EnumStructs.md).

+`void IWindow::Window::SetCursor(NativeCursorID cursorID)` sets the cursor using a native cursor id.
+See [Enum Structs](./EnumStructs.md).

+`bool IsFocused()` checks if the window is focused.

+## Callbacks

 The `void IWindow::Window::SetPosCallback`, `void IWindow::Window::SetKeyCallback`, etc. are called when an action like moving the window or a key is pressed happens.
-For more info goto the [Callbacks section](./Callbacks.md).
+For more info go to the [Callbacks section](./Callbacks.md).

 Example: